-If the data are no longer required for the fulfilment of contractual or legal obligations and rights, they will be regularly deleted, unless their - temporary - further processing is necessary to fulfil the purposes listed under item 2.2 out of an overriding legitimate interest.
-Such an overriding legitimate interest shall also be deemed to exist, for example, if deletion is not possible or only possible with disproportionately high expense due to the special type of storage and if processing is not possible for the purpose of fulfilling the purposes listed in Section 2.2.
+If the data is no longer required for the fulfilment of contractual or legal obligations and rights, it will be regularly deleted, unless - temporary - further processing is necessary to fulfil the purposes listed under item 2.2 out of an overriding legitimate interest.
+Such an overriding legitimate interest shall also be deemed to exist, for example, if deletion is not possible or only possible with disproportionately high expense due to the particular type of storage and if processing for other purposes by suitable technical and organisational measures is not permitted.

-6. Processing of your data in a third country or by an international organization
+6. Processing of your data in a third country or by an international organisation

-Data will be transferred to countries outside the European Union (EU) or the European Economic Area (EEA) (so-called third countries) if it is necessary to execute an order/contract from or with you, if it is required by law (e.g. tax reporting obligations), if it is in the scope of a legitimate interest of us or a third party or if you have given us your consent.
+Data will be transferred to countries outside the European Union (EU) or the European Economic Area (EEA) (so-called third countries) if it is necessary to execute an order/contract from or with you, if it is required by law (e.g. tax reporting obligations), if it is in the scope of our own legitimate interest or that of a third party or if you have given us your consent.

 The processing of your data in a third country may also be carried out in connection with the involvement of service providers in the context of order processing.
 Unless the EU Commission has decided on an adequate level of data protection in the country in question, we will ensure that your rights and freedoms are adequately protected and guaranteed in accordance with EU data protection regulations by means of appropriate agreements.
 We will provide you with the corresponding detailed information on request.

-Information on suitable or appropriate guarantees and on the possibility of obtaining a copy from you can be obtained on request from the company data protection officer.
+Information about suitable or appropriate guarantees and about the possibility of obtaining a copy from you can be obtained on request from the company data protection officer.

 7. Your data protection rights